TheHoosier.com - Hoosier Daily: April 12

 Headlines

+Seth Tow of Inside the Hall says Trayce Jackson-Davis is ready for the pressure of changing the culture at IU. -- Link

-Ryan Corazza of Inside the Hall recaps Justin Smith's season. -- Link
+Alex Bozich of Inside the Hall wraps up Clifton Moore's final season at Indiana. -- Link

+Mike Miller of The Bloomington Herald-Times says Indiana's defense stood out despite its loss in the IU spring game. -- Link

-Podcast: Zach Osterman and Matt Glenesk of The Indianapolis Star discuss Romeo Langford's departure and the Indiana basketball season. -- Link
+Zach Osterman of The Indianapolis Star says the IU spring game left many questions unanswered. -- Link

-Jared Rigdon of the Indiana Daily Student previews the Indiana baseball team's upcoming series with Evansville. -- Link

-Jared Kelly of the Indiana Daily Student recaps the Indiana softball team's split of its doubleheader against Purdue. -- Link
+Jared Kelly of the Indiana Daily Student says the Hoosier softball team can't afford to stumble against Maryland. -- Link

 ----